hyperledger-archives/indy-client/getting-started.md

 Sovrin uses open-source, distributed ledger technology.
 These ledgers are a form of database that is provided cooperatively by a pool of participants, instead of by a giant database with a central admin.
 Data lives redundantly in many places, and it accrues in transactions orchestrated by many machines.
 Strong, industry-standard cryptography protects it.
 Best practices in key management and cybersecurity pervade its design.
 The result is a reliable, public source of truth under no single entity’s control, robust to system failure, resilient to hacking, and highly immune to subversion by hostile entities.

-If the cryptography and blockchain details feel mysterious, fear not: getting traction to develop on Sovrin is easy and fast.
+If the cryptography and blockchain details feel mysterious, fear not: this guide will help introduce you to key concepts within Sovrin.
 You’re starting in the right place.

 ## What We’ll Cover

 Our goal is to introduce you to many of the concepts of Sovrin, and give you some idea of what happens behind the scenes to make it all work.

 We are going to frame the exploration with a story.
-Alice, a graduate of the fictional Faber College, wants to apply for a job at Acme Corp.
+Alice, a graduate of the fictional Faber College, wants to apply for a job at the fictional company Acme Corp.
 As soon as she has the job, she wants to apply for a loan so she can buy a car.
 She would like to use her college transcript as proof of her education on the job application; once hired, Alice would like to use the fact of employment as evidence of her creditworthiness for the loan.
-The sorts of identity and trust interactions required to pull this off are messy in the world today; they are slow, they violate privacy, and they are susceptible to fraud.
+The sorts of identity and trust interactions required to pull this off are messy in the world today; they are slow, violate privacy, and are susceptible to fraud.
 We’ll show you how Sovrin is a quantum leap forward.

 Ready?